 When your FAFSA is complete, you will be considered for federal and state aid programs, as well as for those funded by the University.

 Throughout high school and especially in the fall of your senior year, you should also check with your high school, public library, local businesses, and community organizations for scholarships.
-You may also search the U of M's One Stop Student Services Grant and Scholarship Resources site.
+One Stop Student Services offers a webpage scholarship resources for you to explore.

 How can I use my financial aid?